3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

 Admittedly, these proposals seem ``conspiratorial'' or ``retrocausal'' as per Bell's Theorem \cite{Bell64BellTheorem,Bell2004SpeakableUnspeakable}, but the gain is relativistic locality and restoration of the conservation laws and of the {\schrod} dynamics, for a single world rather than the totality of worlds as in MWI.
 And there are ways to interpret this less dramatically than as conspiratorial \cite{Stoica2021PostDeterminedBlockUniverse}.

 Neither of these proposals assumes the {\MQS} as the only structure, in general they assume a space structure too.
-In this sense, they avoid the results in this article, although this may not be enough, as suggested in \sref{s:avoid-problem-MWI-wavefunction}.
+In this sense, they avoid the results in this article, although this may not be enough, as suggested in \sref{s:avoid-problem-MWI-wavefunction} and \cite{Stoica2023AreObserversReducibleToStructures}.

 However, we may ask if, by accepting as representing physical states only a subset $\hilbert_0\subset\hilbert$ of the Hilbert space $\hilbert$, where $\ee^{-\ii \wh{H}t}\hilbert_0=\hilbert_0$ for any $t\in\R$, the unitary group is sufficiently reduced to allow the recovery of space from the {\MQS} and $\hilbert_0$.
-The answer seems to be negative, since at least the one-parameter group generated by the Hamiltonian will not be broken, and therefore at least the consequences of Corollary \ref{thm:TS_nogo_time}, and at least Problem \ref{thm:time_machine}, cannot be avoided in this way either.
+The answer seems to be negative, since at least the one-parameter group generated by the Hamiltonian will not be broken, and therefore at least the consequences of Corollary \ref{thm:nogo_time}, and at least Problem \ref{thm:time_machine}, cannot be avoided in this way either.

-But maybe the restriction to $\hilbert_0$ ensures these structures to uniquely emerge up to the time parameter, in which case spacetime will be recovered as a whole, rather than the $3$D-space only, as suggested in Sec. \sref{s:abundance}.
-It may be the case that allowing only a subset $\hilbert_0$ of the Hilbert space can ensure this without requiring the Hamiltonian to be ergodic as in Remark \ref{rem:ergodic}.
+But maybe the restriction to $\hilbert_0$ ensures these structures to uniquely emerge up to the time parameter, in which case, while the $3$D-space cannot be recovered, spacetime as a whole can be recovered, as suggested in Example \ref{ex:ergodic}.
+It may be the case that allowing only a subset $\hilbert_0$ of the Hilbert space can ensure this without requiring the Hamiltonian to be ergodic as in Example \ref{ex:ergodic}.
 An extreme example is $\hilbert_0=\{\ee^{-\ii \wh{H}t}\ket{\psi_0}|t\in\R\}$ for some $\ket{\psi_0}\in\hilbert$.
 This indeed gives a unique spacetime, given an emergent notion of $3$D-space.
 But this example is artificially constructed \emph{ad-hoc}, a genuine answer should of course be derived from some physical principles.
 This possibility remains to be explored.